 Where to Go

-A classic next stop is to head to Dijon, the capital city of eastern France’s historical Burgandy region for their annual International and Gastronomic Fair.
-You’ll want to spend a few hours wandering the myriad of venues sampling the products (French food and wine!) on display before setting out to discover its sights.
-Try the Musee des Beaux-Arts de Dijon—one of the oldest museums in France and part of the Palace of the Dukes of Burgandy, the 13th-century gothic Dijon Cathedral, and be sure to join a tour to check out the Côtes de Nuit vineyards for one of the country’s most predominant wine regions.
+A classic next stop is to head to Dijon, the capital city of eastern France's historical Burgundy region, for their annual International and Gastronomic Fair.
+You'll want to spend a few hours wandering the myriad venues sampling the products (French food and wine!) on display before setting out to discover its sights.
+Try the Musée des Beaux-Arts de Dijon—one of the oldest museums in France and part of the Palace of the Dukes of Burgundy, the 13th-century Gothic Dijon Cathedral, and be sure to join a tour to check out the Côtes de Nuit vineyards for one of the country's most predominant wine regions.

-And a trip to France cannot go without a visit to Provence or the now-quiet Côte D'Azur for a languorous stroll along the water’s edge.
-If a brief storm should occur, there is always a nearby café or restaurant to choose between to warm up with a seasonal drink.
+And a trip to France cannot go without a visit to Provence or the now-quiet Côte d'Azur for a languorous stroll along the water's edge.
+If a brief storm should occur, there's always a nearby café or restaurant to choose from to warm up with a seasonal drink.

 Plan your trip to France